On March 9, 1990, a line of vehicles left the Village of Arborg.

 After our program, we sat in the changing room.
 We were fixing our hair.
 Pretending to dig in our skating bags.
 Trying to keep busy until the results were posted.
 But within 10 minutes, we were back on the ice for the medal ceremonies with the results shrouded in mystery.
 Our coach, Joanne, and our team manager were also in the dark.

-Stonewall SC skaters brought medals out on wooden dowels.
+Stonewall SC skaters were bring medals out on wooden dowels.
 The Arborg CanSkate team won bronze, and the Arborg Juveniles won a silver in their respective division.
 A month either, the Juvenile team earn a silver at the Manitoba Provincial Championships.
 We cheered and started the precision chant of, “We are proud of you, hey, we are proud of you, say.”

 And 16 faces fell.

-We were giggling like little girls while the Interlake Spectator – our local paper – gathered us together for a photo.
+We were still hugging and laughing as people from the Stonewall SC awarded our medals, and we were giggling as the Interlake Spectator – our local paper – gathered us together for a photo.

 ~~~~~~~~~~

-A modified version of this post will be included in a memoir about my figure skating career and published in 2025
+A modified version of this post will be included in a memoir about my figure skating career and published in 2026

 In 1998, synchronized skating replaced the term precision, a sport founded in 1956.
 When these posts reference a team who skated prior to 1998, precision will be used for historical and preservation purposes.